Bubsy: Characters and story

+A promotional Christmas card released by Atari in 2025 highlights the variations in the character's design and personality: from left to right: 4D, 3D, Claws Encounters of the Furred Kind and The Woolies Strike Back.

 The protagonist of the series is Bubsy, an orange bobcat who typically wears a white shirt with a red exclamation point on it.
 He is described as loud-mouthed and wise-cracking, and frequently employs a personal catchphrase, "What could possibly go wrong?"
 Certain games have acknowledged Bubsy's perceived obnoxiousness with an in-game option to alter the frequency of his voice lines.
 Bubsy has the ability to jump and glide for short distances, with later games allowing him to pounce at enemies and roll himself into a "hairball".

-Bubsy's supporting cast include Terri and Terry, his overeager twin niece and nephew; Arnold, his cowardly armadillo sidekick; Virgil Reality, a vole inventor and mad scientist; and Oblivia, Virgil's assistant and Bubsy's love interest who is hard of hearing.
+Bubsy's supporting cast include Terri and Terry, his overeager twin niece and nephew; Arnold, his cowardly armadillo sidekick; Virgil Reality, a vole inventor and mad scientist; and Oblivia, Virgil's assistant and Bubsy's potential love interest who is hard of hearing.
 These supporting characters first appeared in the Bubsy television pilot and were not designed by Bubsy creator Michael Berlyn, who was on hiatus from Accolade at the time.
 Following the cartoon pilot, these characters were later introduced into the video games.
 Certain games, including Bubsy II and Paws on Fire!, have featured playable appearances for these characters.

-In the series, Bubsy is the owner of the world's largest yarn collection, including the rare golden fleece.
+In the series, Bubsy is the owner of the world's largest yarn collection, including the rare Golden Fleece.
 This makes him a frequent target of the Woolies, a race of wool-loving aliens from the planet Rayon, led by queens Poly and Ester.
-Multiple games have featured Bubsy and the Woolies battling for control of Earth's yarn and the golden fleece as a central plot element.
+Multiple games have featured Bubsy and the Woolies battling for control of Earth's yarn and the Golden Fleece as a central plot element.
 Bubsy has also repeatedly contended with Oinker P. Hamm, a capitalist pig who steals rare objects and creatures to turn them into attractions.
 The television pilot includes an original villain, Ally Cassandra, an aristocratic alley cat constantly seeking to expand her wealth and power; she is aided by her henchmen Bozwell the buzzard and Sid the shrew, who appear as enemies in Bubsy II.